KnpLabs/materialized-path/README.md

         protected $name;

         /**
-         * @param Collection the children in the tree */ private $children;
+         * @var Collection the children in the tree
+         */
+        private $children;

         /**
-         * @param NodeInterface the parent in the tree */ private $parent;
+         * @var NodeInterface the parent in the tree */ private $parent;